iotaledger/susee-streams-poc/sensor/README.md

 Sensors can only be reinitialized 255 times.
 If this limit is reached a warning is loged by the *Sensor* and by the *Management Console*.

-A the design goals of the SUSEE application protocol has been, that only the *Sensor* and the *IOTA Bridge* are involved in the *Sensor to Bridge Pairing and RE-Pairing* process without any needed third party interaction e.g. a central management logic.
+A design goal of the SUSEE application protocol has been, to only include the *Sensor* and the *IOTA Bridge* in the '*Sensor to Bridge Pairing*' and the '*Sensor to Bridge RE-Pairing*' process and to avoid any needed third party interaction e.g. a central management logic.
 Until the maximum number of *Initialization Counts* is reached no central management logic is needed.

-In case the maximum number of *Initialization Counts* is reached there are two possible solutions to proceed:
+In case the maximum number of *Initialization Counts* is reached there are several possible solutions to proceed:
 1. Allow a counter reset to zero.
 This includes the risk that *IOTA Bridges* with a very outdated cache will not detect a reinitialized *Sensor* which will lead to erroneous communication until another *IOTA Bridge* is used that detects the new *Streams* channel-id.